-Gilets are a cyclist’s secret weapon against the elements.
+The best cycling gilets are your secret weapon against the elements.
 Smaller and more packable than a full jacket, gilets are the perfect piece of spare clothing to take with you on changeable days.

 In fact, a good gilet can be the most versatile piece of kit in your wardrobe, seeing year-round use.
 Think cold morning starts in the spring and summer, long descents off mountains and autumn days when the weather just won’t settle.

 On that note, the lack of sleeves means a gilet can offer much greater ventilation, helping sweat to evaporate at a faster rate rather than getting trapped inside and eventually making you cold.